danus1811/ASCON-128-A-Cryptography/README.md

 full sign-off cleanliness, with zero connectivity, design rule, and timing violations, confirming that the design is phys- ically realizable, timing-clean, and ready for silicon fabrication.
-Overall, the proposed SoC provides a robust and scalable solution suitable for secure embedded and IoT ap- plications.
+Overall, the proposed SoC provides a robust and scalable solution suitable for secure embedded and IoT applications.